dfhoughton/amanuensis/README.md

 ## Cost

-Amanuensis is free.
+Amanuensis is free!
 There are no usage tiers or plans to introduce them.
 Though if you feel inclined to [give me a tip](https://www.buymeacoffee.com/dfhoughton) I won't take it amiss.

 ## Known Problems